Minimum Wage in Chicago: Wage Laws Explained

 Current Minimum Wage in Chicago

-As of 2024, the minimum wage in the state of Illinois stands at $15.80 per hour for employers with 21 or more employees and $15.00 for smaller employers with 4 to 20 employees.
 These rates apply to non-tipped workers.
-Tipped workers have a lower base wage, but employers are required to ensure that their total earnings (including tips) meet or exceed the city’s minimum wage.
+Tipped workers have a lower base wage, but employers must ensure that total earnings (including tips) meet or exceed the city’s minimum wage.

 Tipped Workers and Minimum Wage